SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/airtable-source.md

 1. **Pending**.
 Once the Source is submitted, it is validated, stored, and placed in a **Pending** state.
 1. **Started**.
 A collection task is created on the Hosted Collector.
 1. **Initialized**.
 The task configuration is complete in Sumo Logic.
 1. **Authenticated**.
-The Source was successfully authenticated with the Airtable app.
+The Source is successfully authenticated with the Airtable app.
 1. **Collecting**.
 The Source is actively collecting data from the Airtable app.

 If the Source has any issues during any one of these states, it is placed in an **Error** state.